SimonJMurphy/smurfmeister.github.com/research/index.markdown

 * [Characteristics of Kepler short- and long-cadence data](/images/characteristics.pdf), Murphy (2012a), MNRAS 422, 665

 <small><sup>\*</sup>The publisher introduced some errors into the manuscript, and so an <a href="http://simonmurphy.info/images/erratum_11754974.pdf">erratum</a> was published.</small>

-Here is a full list of [publications, conferences attended and presentations given](/images/publications_conferences_contributions.pdf).

 As co-author
 ============